cwaltregny/Diabetes_Readmission/README.md

 ## Method

-I divided the project into 4 steps:
+We'll divide the project into 4 steps:
 1. Problem Description
 2. Data Analysis and Preparation
 3. Modelling and Evaluation
 4. Conclusion

-Instead of just trying algorithms and see which perform best, I tried to understand which algorithm is best suited for this problem by exploring our data.
-I also assessed the added value of the method from a business perspective.
+Instead of just trying algorithms and see which perform best, we'll try to understand which algorithm is best suited for this problem by exploring our data.
+We'll also assess the added value of the method from a business perspective.